JonmarCorpuz/SecondBrain/Protocol - IP.md

 ### Interface Identifier (Client ID)

+The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address

+* Uniquely identifies a device within its network

 ## IPv6 Address Types

 ### Unicast

+An IPv6 unicast address identifies a single network interface and are used for one-to-one communication between devices on a network

 ### Multicast

+An IPv6 multicast address is an address that starts with the prefix **ff00::/8** and is used to deliver packets to multiple recipients efficiently

+* Devices interested in receiving multicast traffic subscribe to specific multicast addresses

 ### Anycast

+An IPv6 anycast address is an address that's assigned to multiple interfaces

+* Packets destined to an anycast address is sent to the nearest interface that hols that address
+* Often used for load balancing and service redundancy
+* Assigned from the unicast space

 ### Loopback

+An IPv6 loopback address is an address that's used to send packets to the same device

+* Often used for testing and troubleshooting

 ### Link-Local

+An IPv6 link-local address is an address that's always within the **fe80::/64** range and are automatically assigned to interfaces on a local network segment

+* Used primarily for communication between devices on the same link
+* Not routable beyond the local network segment

 ### Unique Local Address

+An IPv6 ULA address is a private address that starts with the **fc00::/7** prefix and is used for communication within a site or organization

+* Not globally routable
+* Intended for local use only

 ### Global Unicast Address

-The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address

-* Uniquely identifies a device within its network
+An IPv6 global unicast address is a public address that starts with the **2000::/3** prefix and is used for communication between devices across different networks

+* Globally routable on the internet